Luxembourg: Military

 The Luxembourgish army is mostly based in its casern, the Centre militaire Caserne Grand-Duc Jean on the Härebierg in Diekirch.
 The general staff is based in the capital, the État-Major.
 The army is under civilian control, with the grand duke as Commander-in-Chief.
-The Minister for Defense, Yuriko Backes, oversees army operations.
-The professional head of the army is the Chief of Defense, who answers to the minister and holds the rank of general.
+The Minister for Defence, Yuriko Backes, oversees army operations.
+The professional head of the army is the Chief of Defence, who answers to the minister and holds the rank of general.

 Being landlocked, Luxembourg has no navy.
 Seventeen NATO AWACS aeroplanes are registered as aircraft of Luxembourg.
 In accordance with a joint agreement with Belgium, both countries have put forth funding for one A400M military cargo plane.

 Luxembourg has participated in the Eurocorps, has contributed troops to the UNPROFOR and IFOR missions in former Yugoslavia, and has participated with a small contingent in the NATO SFOR mission in Bosnia and Herzegovina.
 Luxembourg troops have also deployed to Afghanistan, to support ISAF.
 The army has also participated in humanitarian relief missions such as setting up refugee camps for Kurds and providing emergency supplies to Albania.